pytorch/executorch/docs/source/runtime-overview.md

   to them.
 * The code is compatible with GCC and Clang, and has also been built with several proprietary embedded toolchains.
-* The repo provides both CMake and buck2 build systems to make integration easier.
+* The repo provides CMake build system to make integration easier.

 #### Operating System Considerations